hammerheim-game/hammerheim-rules/3-warbands/blood-dragon-knights.md

 beneath mounds of earth and stone, together with their battle gear and worldly wealth.
 Although their bodies have decayed, Wights are held together by evil magic so strong that it can last for many centuries.
-They wear ancient armor of bronze and black iron, corroded by time and dusty with the years.
+They wear ancient armour of bronze and black iron, corroded by time and dusty with the years.
 They carry iron weapons inlaid with evil runes, an accursed parody of once powerful magical blades.
 Some Vampires rule over entire regiments of Wights,